Sharad Navratri

 Follow these simple steps to set up the Kalash during Navratri:

-- Use copper or earthen material Kalash and fill it with clean water (Best is Gangajal).
+- Use copper or earthen material Kalash and fill it with clean water (The best is Gangajal).

 - Make a Swastika on the Kalash.